bprinty/vuepress-plugin-autodoc/docs/README.md

 }
 ```

-We can render pre-formatted code documentation for specific items using the following markdown syntax:
+We can render pre-formatted code documentaton for specific items using the following markdown syntax:

 ```markdown
 // contents of docs/README.md